lnawrat/FPAzureWorkshops/README.md

 2. Add a new Storage Account in the Azure portal.
 3. Add the new Storage Account connection string to the application's web.config.
 4. Install the `WindowsAzure.Storage` nuget package.
-5. Implement missing code in `FilesStorageService` class – use the commented out code.
+5. Implement missing code in the `FilesStorageService` class – use the commented out code.
 6. If needed use the msdn instructions: https://docs.microsoft.com/en-gb/azure/storage/blobs/storage-quickstart-blobs-dotnet .
 7. Test the uploading image form in the application again.
-8. Check out image urls.
+8. Check out the image urls.
-9. Check out uploaded files in the Azure portal.
+9. Check out the uploaded files in the Azure portal.

 ### Exercise 5 - Connecting to the Azure Virtual Machine